-One way to characterize the data in Table 4.1 is to assume that the masses of individual pennies are scattered randomly around a central value that is the best estimate of a penny's expected, or "true" mass.
+One way to characterize the data in Table 4.1 is to assume that the masses are randomly scattered around a central value that provides the best estimate of a penny's expected, or "true" mass.
 There are two common ways to estimate central tendency: the mean and the median.